kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/migrate-loadbalancer-iolb-to-octavia/guide.en-gb.md

 [Public Cloud Load Balancer](/links/public-cloud/load-balancer) is the default Load Balancer for MKS clusters using Kubernetes versions >1.30.

-[Loadbalancer for Kubernetes](/links/public-cloud/load-balancer-kubernetes) is deprecated for MKS clusters using Kubernetes versions >1.31.
+[Loadbalancer for Managed Kubernetes](/links/public-cloud/load-balancer-kubernetes) is deprecated for MKS clusters using Kubernetes versions >1.31.

-It explains the steps required to make this transition safely, minimising service interruptions.
-Finally, it provides recommendations on DNS management, in particular reducing the TTL, to optimise the propagation of changes and ensure a smooth migration.
+It explains the steps required to make this transition safely, minimizing service interruptions.
+Finally, it provides recommendations on DNS management, in particular reducing the TTL, to optimize the propagation of changes and ensure a smooth migration.

 > [!warning]
 >